svkucheryavski/mdatoolsm.gitbook/README.md

 This is a user guide for [*mdatoolsm*](https://github.com/svkucheryavski/mdatoolsm) — a free and open source MATLAB toolbox for analysis of spectral and other kind of experimental data based on methods widespread in Chemometrics.
+The tutorial, though,  does not describe the methods, it is assumed that the reader is already acquainted with theory.

 This is a pre-release version and I am still working on it.
 Also when new version of the toolbox is released, there will be some changes/additions to the tutorial as well.
 You can track main changes [here](NEWS.md).